-I received my PhD in Sociology, from the University of Southern California (USC).
-I have experience with urban ethnography, as well as with quantitative analysis and policy report writing.
+I received my PhD in Sociology from the University of Southern California (USC).
+I have experience with urban ethnography, as well as with quantitative analysis and public policy research.

-Areas of specialization: Race, Gender, Religion and Immigration.
+Areas of specialization: Religion, Social Movements, Race, Gender, and Immigration.